fenago/tableau-intermediate/lab-guides/md/Lab_12.md

 Introduction
 -------------------------------

-In this chapter, you\'ll learn how to utilize joined capabilities of Tableau and R in order to perform some more advanced analytical tasks.
+In this lab, you\'ll learn how to utilize joined capabilities of Tableau and R in order to perform some more advanced analytical tasks.
 This will enable us to dive below the surface and to discover hidden underlying patterns in our data.
 We\'ll learn how to identify and